VladdyC/BTCTKVR-Mag2-Vol1/README.md

 # BTCTKVR-Mag2-Vol1
-This is the repo where you can find all the pages from volume 1 of the second BTCTKVR magazine.
-Feel free to print it yourself!
+Specs to create the perfect BTCTKVR magazine experience for yourself, your conference, your meetup, or your business (it's a free open source project, feel free to use it however you please):
+Format: A4
+Covers: Glossy 300g
+Pages: Matte 150g
+Bleed: 3mmm